markdias/myai-notes/README.md

    - Wait for the AI to process your note
    - The expanded content appears on the right with Markdown formatting
    - Click "📌 Set as Note" to replace your original text with the generated version (you can always return to editing with the "✏️ Edit" button).
 Saved notes keep the AI-generated Markdown formatting when you revisit them later.
+   - Use the "🙈 Hide" / "👁️ Show" toggle to collapse the expanded draft after you are happy with it.

 3. **Save and Export**:
    - Notes are auto-saved as you type